Nazeer Akbarabadi

-Birth, early years and migration to Akbarabad
+Early life

 His father was Muhammad Farooq and his mother was the daughter of Nawab Sultan Khan who was the governor of Agra Fort.
 Agra, the Indian city, was known as Akbarabad after Mughal emperor Akbar at that time.
 He used simple, everyday language in his poems.

 Nazeer's date of birth is not certain but most of his biographers believe that he was born in Delhi (then called "Dihli") in 1735 AD.
 The period of his birth coincided with the decline of the Mughal empire in India.
 In 1739, Nazeer was still a child when Nadir Shah attacked Delhi and the Mughal emperor Muhammad Shah (also known as "Muhammad Shah Rangila") was arrested.
 He was later released but countless people were mercilessly killed in Delhi.
 The horrors of this plunder were still fresh in the minds of people when 18 years later, in 1757 AD, Ahmad Shah Abdali attacked Delhi.
 People left Delhi for safer cities.
 Nazeer along with his mother and grandmother also abandoned Delhi and migrated to Akbarabad.
 At this time, Nazeer was 22-23 years old.